santiagotena/santiagotena/README.md

 **`Software Engineering Student`**

-I am a biotechnology engineer turning into a software developer.
+I am a biotechnology engineer and life science researcher in the process of becoming a software developer.

 My aim is to become a full-stack developer.

 In this profile you can find my projects from: